yixiaoer/mistral-jax/README.md

 # Mistral JAX

+❗ This project is no longer maintained.
+For new updates, please check out the Mistral 7b v0.2 repository [mistral-v0.2-jax](https://github.com/yixiaoer/mistral-v0.2-jax).

 This project is the JAX implementation of [Mistral 7B](https://arxiv.org/pdf/2310.06825.pdf).

 It is supported by Cloud TPUs from Google's [TPU Research Cloud (TRC)](https://sites.research.google/trc/about/).